gibransarraf/AntiOverflowFontResizer.js/README.md

 1. **Calculates the proper font size**
 2. **Reduces the text font size**

+## Configuration

+There's **no need to configure anything**, the script checks the text's current `font-size` on each breakpoint and adjusts it if necessary.

-## Fit an entire phrase inside the container
+### Fit an entire phrase inside the container

 Put this option on `true` and the code will adjust the font size so the whole phrase fits in the container.